 Your display should offer more than first meets the eye.
 The first aim is to catch the attention of a passer-by, but next, you need to draw them in.
 Make use of the height of your window by adding different levels, and display both in the foreground and the background of your window space.
 Clever use of lighting can really set off your display, use it to highlight specific products, offers or other areas you want to draw the customers eye to.

 4. Tie in your display with nationwide events

 Keeping your display relevant and up-to-date can be hard work, but there are certain events that provide a lot of inspiration, not to mention a heightened opportunity to sell.
 Christmas, Easter and Valentine’s Day are days that most business can factor into their displays but think slightly outside the box and there are loads of events to take advantage off.
 St Patricks Day is another big one, Mother’s Day and Father’s Day too, but what about the Rugby Six Nations or the summer music festival season?
 Think about what events tie into your business, and plan out your displays in advance.

 5. Use the right promotions to reach the right people

-There’s a huge choice of promotional materials available at low cost, the specifics of your promotion will depend on who you are trying to reach, but there’s a few key tools you should consider.
-Everyone loves to feel like they’re getting something for nothing, whether it’s flowers with their new Mercedes, or a free sample of laundry detergent with their weekly shop.
+There’s a huge choice of promotional materials available at low cost, the specifics of your promotion will depend on who you are trying to reach, but there are a few key tools you should consider.
+Everyone loves to feel like they’re getting something for nothing, whether it flowers with their new Mercedes or a free sample of laundry detergent with their weekly shop.
 If you’re running a deal, special offer or have free samples it’s worthwhile shouting about this in your window display.

-6. Take advantage of the uniqueness of you window space
+6. Take advantage of the uniqueness of your window space

 Source: The Florist Directory